jupyterhub/mybinder.org-user-guide/doc/index.rst

 All you need to do is include the files specified above in a GitHub repository.
 Once that's done, navigate to ``beta.mybinder.org`` and insert the URL for your git repository.
 Press ``Launch`` to automatically create your Binder.
-The Binder service will be automatically sent you to a live Jupyter session connected to this repository.
+The Binder service will be automatically send you to a live Jupyter session connected to this repository.

 .. note::